BestTimesToVisit.com Logo

 When is the absolute best time to visit Sorrento to balance good weather with fewer crowds?

-For that sweet spot of sunshine without the peak summer crush, aim for late April to early June or September to early October.
-You'll get gorgeous weather perfect for exploring, and the sea is still warm enough for a dip, but you'll find the streets a bit more relaxed than in July and August.
-Plus, the lemons are abundant and fragrant during these shoulder seasons!
+For that sweet spot of pleasant weather and manageable crowds, I always recommend the shoulder seasons: late April to early June, or September to early October.
+You'll get sunshine perfect for exploring, the sea is warm enough for a dip, and you can actually enjoy the charming streets without feeling like you're in a human traffic jam.
+Plus, prices for accommodation tend to be a bit more reasonable than in the peak summer months.

 How many days do you need in Sorrento, Italy?